sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

   - How to run authentication and authorization checks via the Authorization and Trust Management (XSUAA) service

 ## Prerequisites
- - You have a trial or productive account for SAP Business Technology Platform (SAP BTP).
-If you don't have such yet, you can create one so you can [try out services for free] (https://developers.sap.com/tutorials/btp-free-tier-account.html).
+ - You have a [trial](https://help.sap.com/docs/btp/sap-business-technology-platform/trial-accounts-and-free-tier) or an [enterprise](https://help.sap.com/docs/btp/sap-business-technology-platform/enterprise-accounts) (productive) account for SAP Business Technology Platform (SAP BTP).
- - You have created a subaccount and a space on the SAP BTP, Cloud Foundry environment.
- - You have created an SAP HANA Cloud service instance of type **SAP HANA Database**.
-To learn how, watch one of the following videos, depending on your account type:
-    *  Trial account: [SAP HANA Cloud Trial Setup](https://www.youtube.com/watch?v=GSNQpfxPuLU&t=190s) - from **3:10**  to **7:10**.
-    *  Productive account: [Help Thomas Get Started with SAP HANA Cloud](https://www.youtube.com/watch?v=ztDOYsNB204&t=280s) - from **4:40**  to **11:00**.
  - [Python] (https://www.python.org/downloads/) is installed locally.
 To check which Python versions are supported in the current buildpack, see: [Developing Python in the Cloud Foundry Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/developing-python-in-cloud-foundry-environment#buildpack-versioning).
-In this tutorial, we use Python version **3.11.x**.
+In this tutorial, we use Python version **3.13.x**.
  - [cf CLI] (https://help.sap.com/docs/btp/sap-business-technology-platform/download-and-install-cloud-foundry-command-line-interface) is installed locally.
  - [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed locally.
  - You have installed an integrated development environment, for example [Visual Studio Code] (https://code.visualstudio.com/).